RebuTemp/transformation-algorithms/README.md

 ![figure](figures/fig_6.png)

 #### 2. Uniform_GTF.py
-The implementation of the Uniform_Galois-to-Fibonacci transformation algorithm for uniform NLFSRs proposed in Theorem 2. <br>
+The implementation of the Type-II-to-Fibonacci transformation algorithm for uniform NLFSRs proposed in Theorem 2. <br>

 The input Galois NLFSR must be an uniform NLFSR which satisfy conditions